Machine Learning Intern

 • Examples of s...read more

-Q10.
-Difference between inferential statistics and descriptive statistics.
+Q. What is the difference between inferential statistics and descriptive statistics?

 Ans.